Comment te dire adieu: Certifications

+In France, the single reportedly sold at least 250,000 copies.

 Kate Ryan version

 In 2016, Belgian dance singer Kate Ryan covered the song and released it as a stand-alone single via iTunes on 24 June 2016, under CNR Music Belgium.
 It was produced by Yves Jongen a.k.a.
 Yves Gaillard and Soufiane Amrani "Amro".

 A music video accompanied the song, premiered via YouTube on 29 June 2016.